Saint Anselm College: History

 The Institute of Saint Anselm Studies was founded in 2000, and the New Hampshire Institute of Politics was founded in 2001.

 In 2013, Steven DiSalvo, the former president of Marian University, was named the 10th president of Saint Anselm.
 DiSalvo replaced Jonathan DeFelice after 24 years of service to the college.
 Father DeFelice was the longest serving college president in the state of New Hampshire.
-In 2019, Dr. Joseph A. Favazza, a leader in liberal arts higher education with a longstanding record of success in achieving critical academic and institutional goals, began his tenure as Saint Anselm’s 11th president.
+In 2019, Joseph A. Favazza began his tenure as Saint Anselm’s 11th president.